THE JUNE LETTER

 [There is NO JUNE FORM TAB on the website.
 You need to login.]

 On the June Form, everyone will enter a six-digit RAGBRAI wristband number.
 If you don’t know your official RAGBRAI number, it will be possible for you to skip this field and complete the rest of your form.
 When you do have your wristband number handy, login and enter it please.
 Pork Belly Ventures cannot provide support for anyone who is not registered for RAGBRAI.
 RAGBRAI wants us to be able to retrieve the registration numbers of our riders—help us, please.
-(Note that you must be wearing your RAGBRAI wristband when you check-in for PBV Weeklong Support in Onawa.)
+(Note that you must be wearing your RAGBRAI wristband when you check-in for PBV Weeklong Support in Council Bluffs.)

 If you’re using your own tent during RAGBRAI, of course, you don’t pay anything extra for Friday night.
+(Remember that most of our amenities will not be available till Saturday.)

 For more info on any of these shuttles, please scroll to the appropriate section of this letter.